NASCAR rules and regulations: Provisional rule

-In the Xfinity Series, four positions are awarded based on owner points to cars not already qualified.
+In the O’Reilly Auto Parts Series, four positions are awarded based on owner points to cars not already qualified.
 In the Camping World Truck Series, four positions are awarded based on owner points to trucks not already qualified.

-The final position in the Xfinity Series and Camping World Truck Series is reserved for a past series champion.
+The final position in the O’Reilly Auto Parts Series and Craftsman Truck Series is reserved for a past series champion.
 Each past champion can use this past champions' provisional up to six times per season.
 If the past champions' provisional is not needed, then the position goes to the first team in owner points not already qualified for the race.
 If a former champion driver's team is one of the top six or four teams, respectively, highest in owner points, not already qualified, then that does not count against usage of the provisional.

 If there are 38 or less (or 32 or less) vehicles entered in the respective races, no provisionals are charged and the field will be determined by timed laps only.

 After these positions are awarded, the cars are arranged by lap times.